-Worker Tracking & Safety Monitoring in Construction: UWB RFID Brings Security to Grand Paris Express
+Worker Tracking & Safety in Construction: RTLS Brings Security to Paris Metro

-Worker tracking RTLS system: Paris Metro is monitoring the security of hundreds of construction workers in tunnels as it expands its underground rail line.
+Employee tracking RTLS in underground construction: Paris Metro is monitoring the security of hundreds of construction workers in tunnels as it expands its underground rail line.
 The current tunnel project was launched in March 2018, with another phase beginning in March of this year.

 The worker tracking/safety system that accompanies the construction project consists of UWB RFID-based sensors worn by personnel, which are read by a network of receivers, as well as sensors mounted throughout the tunnel for emergency reporting.
 The solution is provided by using UWB RFID technology from Litum IoT.